Search in MDM

 Further

-Thanks Walfi, that is what I was afraid, I had everything to make the replacement, the filter, only the oil was missing, dexron III, and this happened to me ..
-I suppose that the carter of the transmission should have had and drain all the bad oil of the box ???
-I read that to drain all the oil you have to put the contact, and pass all the different marches, r, n, (d), d, 2.1 ... so that the valves will have and out all the oil .. the same when you put the new oil ,, .. : HUH:
+Thanks Walfi, that's what I feared.
+I had everything ready for the replacement, the filter, I just needed the oil, Dexron III, and this happened...
+I suppose I should open the transmission pan and drain all the bad oil from the gearbox?
+I once read that to drain all the oil you have to turn the ignition on and shift through all the different gears: R, N, (D), D, 2, 1... so the valves open and all the oil comes out... the same when you put in new oil... : HUH:

 Please connect or create account to join the conversation.